endpointservices/mps3/docs/JSON_merge_patch.md

+## JSON Merge Patch: Algebra, Applications and Errata

 JSON Merge patch is a [standardised](https://datatracker.ietf.org/doc/html/rfc7386) way to encode *sparse* updates to a JSON document.
-It has some amazing properties that make it useful in collaberative systems like multiple databases.
+It has some nice properties that make it useful in collaborative applications.
+In this article we cover the basics and then dive into the algebraic properties JSON-merge-PATCH has over its ugly cousin the `JSON Patch`.
+And by treating it formally, we notice an omission in the original RFC which when fixed

 ### Intro